maurobringolf/lambda-calculus/README.md

 1. A [parser](https://github.com/maurobringolf/lambda-calculus/blob/master/src/Parser.hs) and [interpreter](https://github.com/maurobringolf/lambda-calculus/blob/master/src/Interpreter.hs) for LC written in Haskell
 2. A [compiler](https://github.com/maurobringolf/lambda-calculus/blob/master/src/ChurchEncoding/Compiler.hs) for a subset of Haskell encoding into LC
 3. An [interpreter](https://github.com/maurobringolf/lambda-calculus/blob/master/programs/lazy-eval.hs) for LC, written in the Haskell subset supported by (2)
+4. A [lifting procedure](going-the-other-way-around) to embed and execute LC programs directly in Haskell.

 Of course everything is terribly slow and utterly impractical, **BUT** compiling (3) with (2) produces an LC interpreter (the `lazyEval` function) in LC: